kohtseyoung/F-Score-Capstone-Project/Capstone Project Report.md

 The sample population of companies used is based from NASDAQ.
 There is a list of companies listed on NASDAQ available for download in excel format.
 The total number in the original list is 3288.
 For completeness of data, companies with insufficient information (etc. Market Cap = 0, no Sector/Industry information) are filtered out.
 Besides, we also removed companies that belong to the finance sector due to the uniqueness of its financial reporting standard for consistency purposes.
 The final sample population numbered to 2053.

-For financial information that is required for F-Score testing, MorningStar is used due to the consistency in formatting of the relevant financial information.
+For financial information that is required for F-Score testing, Morningstar is used due to the consistency in formatting of the relevant financial information.
 Besides, the extraction of information is relatively straightforward due to the structured format of its web links.
 The information extracted per company includes 4 data sets: “Income Statement”, “Balance Sheet”, “Cash Flow Statement” and “Key Ratios”.

 ### Share Prices
 The R Package “Quantmod” was used to extract companies’ share prices and holding returns from Yahoo Finance based on their respective symbols/tickers.
-Companies’ information are stored as objects named after companies’ symbols.
-Similarly to the extraction of information from MorningStar, some companies’ information are not available.
+Similarly to the extraction of information from Morningstar, some companies’ information are not available.
 These companies are removed from the testing population.

 ### Data Collection Limitation & Biases

 Data Collection is limited by broken links or unavailable data from each data source.
-11 companies have been removed from the sample population due to no financial Information (8 companies) and no share price data (3 companies) available respectively from MorningStar and Yahoo Finance.
+11 companies have been removed from the sample population due to no financial Information (8 companies) and no share price data (3 companies) available respectively from Morningstar and Yahoo Finance.

 As the companies tested are those listed on NASDAQ in 2017 for the period 2008-2017, there will be a significant survivorship bias as companies with low performance that are subsequently delisted from the period 2008-2017 would not be part of the testing population.
 This would inevitably overstate the returns of low F-Score companies.